Moneyness: In the money

 An in the money (ITM) option has positive intrinsic value as well as time value.
 A call option is in the money when the strike price is below the spot price.
 A put option is in the money when the strike price is above the spot price.

 With an "in the money" call stock option, the current share price is greater than the strike price so exercising the option will give the owner of that option a profit.
 That will be equal to the market price of the share, minus the option strike price, times the number of shares granted by the option (minus any commission).

-Out of the money
+Out of the money (OTM)

 An out of the money (OTM) option has no intrinsic value.
 A call option is out of the money when the strike price is above the spot price of the underlying security.
 A put option is out of the money when the strike price is below the spot price.

 With an "out of the money" call stock option, the current share price is less than the strike price so there is no reason to exercise the option.
 The owner can sell the option, or wait and hope the price changes.